 5. Cataracts

-Cataracts is a condition that causes a clouding of the lens of the eye.
+Cataracts is a condition that causes clouding of the lens of the eye.
 People with cataracts may have trouble reading, driving, seeing in lower lights, and perceiving colours, as well as experiencing problems with glare.

 While a direct link between cataract development and menopause is yet to be made, we do know from research that the condition is more common in postmenopausal women than men of the same age.

 Some studies have suggested that menopausal hormone changes may play a role in the formation and progression of cataracts.
-One reason for this is because oestrogen is responsible for helping eye lenses stay clear and hydrated, so reduced levels may increase the risk of them becoming cloudy.
+One reason for this is that oestrogen is responsible for helping eye lenses stay clear and hydrated, so reduced levels may increase the risk of them becoming cloudy.
 However, further research is needed to confirm any findings.

 If you’re worried about cataracts, it’s important to book an eye test.
 If your optician suspects you may have cataracts, they’ll refer you to an eye specialist for further tests and treatment.